hayleymcilwrath/AAD16/Design-journal.md

 >**Note to self** : Need to be careful on what type writing you choose as every font you use gives off an impression!

 We then looked at how logos for branding use type and what impression.
 As they use primary colours and they give off the impression of plain boring logo's and fonts.
-They give the impression of

 ![300px-burger_king_logo svg](https://cloud.githubusercontent.com/assets/8985471/4984344/f0e42642-6922-11e4-8e8c-22335db2f327.png)